saibotsivad/svelte-app-tutorial/README.md

 "framework without the framework".

-You can read the official [Svelte guide](https://svelte.technology/guide), but I thought it would be more useful to walk you through what a web application looks like when made with Svelte.
+You can read the official [Svelte guide](https://svelte.technology/guide), but I thought it would be useful to walk you through what a "serious" web application might look like when made with Svelte.

 ### What we'll be making